echronos/echronos/components/message-queue/docs.md

 This function adds a message to a message queue only if it is not full.

-- The `message_queue` ID is typically one of the [`MESSAGE_QUEUE_ID_<name>`] constants as it must refer to a valid message queue as defined in the system configuration.
+- The `message_queue` ID is typically one of the [`MESSAGE_QUEUE_ID_<name>`] constants, as it must refer to a valid message queue as defined in the system configuration.

-- The `message` pointer must point to a valid memory region large enough to hold a message of the size that the message queue is configured with.
+- The `message` pointer must point to a valid memory region large enough to hold a message of the size with which the message queue is configured.

 If the queue is full, the function returns false immediately without blocking the calling task.
 If the queue is not full, the function copies the message contents pointed to by `message` to the head of the queue, which is the free slot that was least recently used.